Clemson vs. North Carolina Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - Computer Predicted Total: 155.2

-Clemson is 8-4-0 against the spread this season compared to North Carolina's 7-5-0 ATS record.
-In terms of going over the point total, games involving the Tigers are 9-3-0 and the Tar Heels are 7-5-0.
-Over the past 10 games, Clemson is 7-3 against the spread and 8-2 overall while North Carolina has gone 7-3 against the spread and 8-2 overall.
+Clemson has put together an 8-4-0 record against the spread this season, while North Carolina is 7-5-0.
+A total of nine out of the Tigers' games this season have gone over the point total, and seven of the Tar Heels' games have gone over.
+In the past 10 games, Clemson is 7-3 against the spread and 8-2 overall while North Carolina has gone 7-3 against the spread and 8-2 overall.

 Bet on this or any college basketball matchup at BetMGM